windup/windup-web/KEYCLOAK-SETUP.md

       * `http://localhost:8080/windup-web-services/*`

     * Click on the "Installation" tab, and select the "Keycloak OIDC JBoss Subsystem XML" format option
-    * With the server off, open up `standalone-full.xml` and paste this text into the`urn:jboss:domain:keycloak:1.1` subsystem element
+    * With the Windup's server off, open up `standalone-full.xml` and paste this text into the`urn:jboss:domain:keycloak:1.1` subsystem element
     * Change the `WAR MODULE NAME.war` section to the war name (`windup-web.war`)
+  * Now we are going to move the Keycloak key and URL to system properties, so they are accessible from the app.
-  * Add the following system properties being sure to replace the key with the one from the copied section:
+    Add the following system properties being sure to replace the key with the one from the copied section:

       ```xml
       ...